kamanashisroy/shotodol/TASKS.md

 #### Command
 - [ ] Write a quiet command server in "command/server" space.
-- [ ] Write support for command description.
+- [x] Write support for command description.
+(It is already available)
 - [x] Write an alias command such as it can create alias for some command.
 For example, `alias wa55 watchdog -l 100 -tag 55 ` will create a command alias named `zwa55` which will call `watchdog -l 100 -tag 55 ` in the background.

 #### Messaging